Tumblr's Ban Of Russian Accounts Adds Detail To Targeting Of Black Americans

 This aspect of Russia's active measures continued a decades-long practice of targeting race inside the United States.

-More recently, there have been indications that influence-mongers piggybacked on real users' protests about news coverage of the Austin bombings — which critics said got short shrift because some of its victims were black — as well as last year's NFL protests, the violence in Charlottesville Va. and other stories.
+More recently, there have been indications that influencemongers piggybacked on real users' protests about news coverage of the Austin bombings — which critics said got short shrift because some of its victims were black — as well as last year's NFL protests, the violence in Charlottesville, Va., and other stories.

-Tumblr said that it didn't think Russian influence-mongers bought any paid ads on its platform.
+Tumblr said that it didn't think Russian influencemongers bought any paid ads on its platform.
 The service said it discovered only human-posted and shared material and urged users to take care.

 "They want to drive a wedge between us so that we spend our time fighting with each other instead of building towards the future," Tumblr's post said.
 "We'll be watching for signs of future activity, but the best defense is knowing how they operate and how to judge the content you see."